 Words are basic objects in group theory and they are natural sources to view groups as geometric objects.
 Using words, one can naturally associate a length to each group element, and the maximum of all such lengths gives the notion of a width.
 The theory of verbal subgroup, that is subgroup determined by a word (for example, the commutator subgroup), and the verbal width have seen many decisive results in recent time, e.g. see \cite{seg}.
 It is natural to ask for widths given by curious classes of `non-verbal' words.
 In this paper, we consider the width that comes from one such class, viz. the palindromic words.

 Let $G$ be a group and let $S$ be a generating set with $S^{-1}=S$.
 A {\textit{word-palindrome}} or simply, \emph{palindrome} in $G$ is a reduced word in $S$ which reads the same forward and backward.
+Palindromic words arise naturally in the investigation of combinatorics of words and have been studied widely from several point of views, see \cite{pal3} for a survey.
+Palindromes in groups have also appeared in the context of geometry of automorphisms of free groups, for example, see \cite{gj}, \cite{ful}, \cite{bgs}.
+Gilman and Keen \cite{gk} applied the geometry of palindromes in a two-generator free group to obtain discreteness conditions for two-generator subgroups in ${\rm SL}(2, \C)$.

 For an element $g \in G$, the {\textit{palindromic length}}, $l_{\mathcal{P}}(g)$ is the minimum number $k$ such that $g$ can be expressed as a product of $k$ palindromes.
 Then the {\textit{palindromic width}} of $G$ with respect to $S$ is defined as: